Mawson

 Mawson's population is slightly younger than the national pattern

 Mawson's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to Australia's median age of 38.
-Compared to the Australian Capital Territory, Mawson has a higher proportion of residents aged 65-74 (9.5%) but fewer residents aged 15-24 (11.3%).
-Between the 2021 Census and the present day, the proportion of residents aged 15-24 has increased from 9.9% to 11.3%, while the proportion of those aged 45-54 has risen from 11.5% to 12.5%.
-Conversely, the proportion of residents aged 25-34 has decreased from 16.6% to 15.2%, and the proportion of those aged 75-84 has dropped from 7.1% to 6.1%.
+Compared to the ACT, Mawson has a higher proportion of residents aged 65-74 (9.5%) but fewer residents aged 15-24 (11.3%).
+Between the 2021 Census and the current time, the percentage of residents aged 15-24 has increased from 9.9% to 11.3%, while those aged 45-54 have risen from 11.5% to 12.5%.
+Conversely, the proportion of residents aged 25-34 has decreased from 16.6% to 15.2%, and those aged 75-84 have fallen from 7.1% to 6.1%.
 By 2041, Mawson's age profile is projected to change significantly.
-The cohort aged 65-74 is expected to grow by 26%, adding 87 residents and reaching a total of 418.
-Residents aged 65 and above will drive 67% of population growth, indicating demographic aging trends.
-Meanwhile, the cohorts aged 0-4 and 5-14 are projected to experience population declines.
+The 65-74 cohort is expected to grow by 26%, adding 86 residents to reach a total of 418.
+Residents aged 65 and above are anticipated to drive 67% of population growth, reflecting broader demographic aging trends.
+Meanwhile, the 5-14 and 0-4 age groups are projected to experience population declines.

 Frequently Asked Questions - Age